A Solar House

 With the benefit of 20-20 hindsight, there are some things we could have done differently:

-We may yet get around to glazing the roof collectors properly.
+- The roof collectors should probably have been glazed.
 The polycarbonate sheeting is probably not all that efficient, and is difficult to seal.

 Just about everything that we built prototypes of worked as expected; things that we couldn't, didn't (a prototype collector consisting of a polypipe coil under a polycarbonate sheet worked beautifully, but disintegrated in the course of one summer).